liferay-design/liferay.design/src/markdown/articles/2018/designing-multicultural-animations.md

 The world is big and diverse.
 Right now there are around 7.6 billion people in the world, 4 billion with an internet access.
 When you’re improving a Design System for a product used worldwide, like Lexicon for Liferay, you should take this simple statement into account.
 Cultural, religious and regional concerns need to be considered.
 It may sound obvious, but the true fact is that we sometimes forget about it.

-I’m going to explain how we redesigned and tested empty states illustrations for Liferay products.
+I’m going to explain how we redesigned and tested empty state illustrations for Liferay products.

 ## 1. The past

 Let’s put a bit of context around this story.
 As you may know, an empty state illustration is shown when there is not any other info to display and capture the user’s attention.
-A friendly face looking around, smiling, or winking was the animation family for empty states in Lexicon 1 by Marcos Castro.
+A friendly face looking around, smiling, or winking was the animation family for empty state in Lexicon 1 by Marcos Castro.
 They were created to give feedback in a memorable way and provide a pleasurable experience for the user but the fact was that the smiling face animation caused some cultural issues.

 ![wink](/images/articles/mpa-the-past.gif)